Take Action: End Canada's Ban on International Dog Rescue

-Canada is set to ban dog rescue from some of the most vulnerable countries in the world, where many dogs face challenging lives and constant threats to their safety.
+Canada has banned dog rescue from the most vulnerable countries in the world, where many dogs face challenging lives on the street, and constant threats to their safety.

-The new measure from the Canadian Food Inspection Agency (CFIA) will prohibit the entry of dogs for adoption and fostering from more than 100 countries after September 27, 2022.
+The new measure from the Canadian Food Inspection Agency (CFIA) prohibits the entry of dogs for adoption and fostering from more than 100 countries.

 Dog rescues weren't consulted on the plans, and many are now saying that if this policy stands, they will have to shut down their operations—robbing dogs of a chance at a better life.
 This news came as a huge shock and is devastating to the many volunteers who dedicate their time and energy to saving lives.

 This list of countries affected by the ban are those that CFIA considers to be at high risk for dog rabies, but rabies is 100% preventable with appropriate vaccinations.